jimskon/Lab-1---Mastermind/README.md

 You must have a GitHub repository with the code, which includes a readme. on how to set it up.

 #Turn in
+ 1. The Design Document
-A link to your GitHub Project
+ 2. A link to your GitHub Project
-A text file with at least 3 complete games playing, showing/testing all features.
+ 3. A text file with at least 3 complete games playing, showing/testing all features.